 I produce a wide variety of UI and UX design deliverables to communicate research findings, design concepts, and final solution to different audiences.

-The following deliverables are used at team meetings, client sessions, presentations, implementation and documentation.
+The following deliverables are used at team meetings, client sessions, design presentations, product development, or simply for documentation.

 - Customer journey maps

 For every use case or scenarios, I prefer using user flows or screen flows to show the journey of how a user can complete his/her task from start to end.

 Once the high-level future flows are confirmed, I will translate the complex business requirements into hand-sketched wireframes, focusing on page layout and content hierarchy.